-MUSIC NEWS: Vulnerability gets a 16mm film makeover with the brand new music video from Brissie art
+MUSIC NEWS: Vulnerability gets a 16mm film makeover from Brissie's Moreton

 Simplicity is an art-form often not wielded to its full potential, with many often afraid to be seen artistically lacking or overly complex.
 But in a beautiful setting of art-imitating-life, Brisbane art rockers Moreton have brought vulnerability to life in subtle fashion with their brand new music video for their recent tune See Yourself (which also features Irish heartbreaker James Vincent McMorrow).

 A swooning, wistful tune that simultaneously broods and hopes with its soft synths, heady guitars and fluid vocals, See Yourself lyrically peeks at the confronting issue of letting a new love witness your vulnerability for the first time, and hoping that they'll still stay regardless.
 And while these concepts are somewhat universal, there's a piercing narrative in the track that extends beyond the song itself and into the visual world: the struggle of mental health, self-acceptance and the stigma of concealing our struggles from the world.